kanakuro/portal/README.md

 ## Dependency

-composed of Javascript and JQuery
+composed of Javascript and jQuery

 ## DB